engina/the-internet-book/README.md

 * Layer 1 is the outer-most envelope which has the address of Acme Corp.
 * Layer 2 is an inner envelop which is addressed to Jane.
-* Layer 3 is another inner envelop which has a Sequence Number on it and asks for Acknowledgement.
+* Layer 3 is the document which has a Sequence Number on it and asks for Acknowledgement.

 	    +---------------------------------------------+
 	    | Acme Corp.                                  |